wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/4-commands-dialogs.md

 Let's explore how the different elements in the add-in manifest map to the rendered elements in the Outlook user experience.

-The following image contains a screenshot of an Office client application on the left and a condensed version of an add-in manifest file on the right.
+The following image contains a screenshot of an Office client application on the left and a condensed version of an add-in manifest file on the right:

 ![Screenshot of an Office application next to an add-in manifest excerpt.](../media/04-manifest-01.png)

-The manifest starts with the `ExtensionPoint` element that contains all customizations defined for the Office ribbon.
+The manifest starts with the `ExtensionPoint` element that contains all customizations defined for the Office ribbon:

 ![Screenshot of an Office application next to an add-in manifest excerpt with extension point highlighted.](../media/04-manifest-02.png)

-The entire contents of the `ExtensionPoint` element define the custom tab in the ribbon and all buttons in the tab.
+The entire contents of the `ExtensionPoint` element define the custom tab in the ribbon and all buttons in the tab:

 ![Screenshot of an Office application next to an add-in manifest excerpt with custom tab highlighted in both.](../media/04-manifest-03.png)

 Each button in the ribbon is defined using a `Control` element.
 A control can be different types, defined in the `xsi:type` property.
-All the controls in this ribbon are buttons.
+All the controls in this ribbon are buttons:

 ![Screenshot of an Office application next to an add-in manifest excerpt with custom tabs highlighted and numbered in both.](../media/04-manifest-04.png)

 Within a control, developers can define *actions* or *items*.
 An `Action` element is used to do an action, such as showing a task pane or executing a custom function.

 The `Items` collection allows developers to add more menu items to the ribbon button as shown in the following image.
-Notice each sub menu item also has a `Action` element as well.
+Notice each sub menu item also has a `Action` element as well:

 ![Screenshot of an Office application next to an add-in manifest with Item elements highlighted and numbered in both.](../media/04-manifest-05.png)